Brainwashing: Anti-cult movement

+Philip Zimbardo, psychologist and professor at Stanford University.

 In the 1970s and 1980s, the anti-cult movement applied the concept of brainwashing to explain religious conversions to some new religious movements (NRMs) and other groups that they considered cults.
 News media reports tended to accept their view and social scientists sympathetic to the anti-cult movement, who were usually psychologists, revised models of brainwashing.
 While some psychologists were receptive to the concept, most sociologists were skeptical of its ability to explain conversion.
-Some critics of Mormonism have accused it of brainwashing.
+Some critics of the Latter Day Saint movement have accused it of brainwashing.

 Philip Zimbardo defined mind control as "the process by which individual or collective freedom of choice and action is compromised by agents or agencies that modify or distort perception, motivation, affect, cognition or behavioral outcomes."
-He suggested that any human being is susceptible to such manipulation.
+He suggested that any person is susceptible to such manipulation.

 Benjamin Zablocki, late professor of sociology at Rutgers University said that the number of people who attest to brainwashing in interviews (performed in accordance with guidelines of the National Institute of Mental Health and National Science Foundation) is too large to result from anything other than a genuine phenomenon.
 He said that in the two most prestigious journals dedicated to the sociology of religion there have been no articles "supporting the brainwashing perspective," while over one hundred such articles have been published in other journals "marginal to the field."
 He concluded that the concept of brainwashing had been blacklisted.

 Eileen Barker criticized the concept of brainwashing because it functioned to justify costly interventions such as deprogramming or exit counseling.
 She has also criticized some mental health professionals, including Singer, for accepting expert witness jobs in court cases involving NRMs.
 Barker's 1984 book, The Making of a Moonie: Choice or Brainwashing?, describes the religious conversion process to the Unification Church (whose members are sometimes informally referred to as Moonies), which had been one of the best-known groups said to practice brainwashing.
 Barker spent close to seven years studying Unification Church members and wrote that she rejects the "brainwashing" theory because it does not explain why many people attended a recruitment meeting and did not become members nor why so many members voluntarily disaffiliate or leave groups.